kerrishotts/cordova-plugin-donky-push/README.md

 In order to make use of this plugin in your app, you need to do the following:

-### Register to use the Donky Network
+### Register to use the Donky Network and create an App Space

-If you haven't registered to use Donky, see the [getting started guide](http://docs.mobiledonky.com/docs/start-here) for how to get an API key.
+If you haven't registered to use Donky and created an App Space, see the [getting started guide](http://docs.mobiledonky.com/docs/start-here) for how to get an API key and create an App Space.

 ### Put your API key into config.xml